Carleton S. Coon: Debate on race

 Coon published The Origin of Races in 1962.
 In its "Introduction", he described the book as part of the outcome of his project he conceived (in light of his work on The Races of Europe) around the end of 1956, for a work to be titled along the lines of Races of the World.
 He said that since 1959 he had proceeded with the intention to follow The Origin of Races with a sequel, so the two would jointly fulfill the goals of the original project.
-(He indeed published The Living Races of Man in 1965.)
-The book asserted that the human species divided into five races before it had evolved into Homo sapiens.
-Further, he suggested that the races evolved into Homo sapiens at different times.
+(He published The Living Races of Man in 1965.)
+The book asserted that the human species divided into five races before it had evolved into H. sapiens.
+Further, he suggested that the races evolved into H. sapiens at different times.
 It was not well received.
 The field of anthropology was moving rapidly from theories of race typology, and The Origin of Races was widely castigated by his peers in anthropology as supporting racist ideas with outmoded theory and notions which had long since been repudiated by modern science.
-One of his harshest critics, Theodore Dobzhansky, scorned it as providing "grist for racist mills".
+One of his harshest critics, Theodosius Dobzhansky, scorned it as providing "grist for racist mills".

 The dispute that followed the publication of The Origin of Races was personal as well as academic.
 Coon had known Ashley Montagu and Dobzhansky for decades and the three men often corresponded and wrote positive reviews of each other's work before 1962.
 Their vociferous criticism of Origins severed their friendship and affected Coon on a personal and emotional level.
 In a letter to Dobzhansky shortly after its publication, Coon advised him that he considered his critiques defamatory and had consulted a lawyer, writing: "Why have you done this?
 When are you going to stop?"
 Washburn was a fellow student of Earnest Hooton at Harvard, and Coon saw his subsequent repudiation of biological race as an "oedipal" betrayal of their mentor.
 Garn, Coon's former student and coauthor of Races, helped draft the AAPA motion condemning Putnam, which also disappointed Coon.
 Coon stopped referencing Montagu and then Washburn in his work after they each publicly rejected the concept of race.
 Nevertheless, historian Peter Sachs Collopy has noted that Coon was able to maintain cordial relationships with many of those he had disagreements with, rooted in his belief in the importance of academic collegiality.